Behold The Valley of the Dolls

 ~ Patty Duke as Neely O’Hara in Valley of the Dolls

-Writer and photographer David Mansour’s obsession with Barbie has been for a lifetime, which is a longtime since he fittingly shares the same birth year as her boyfriend, Ken.
-In 1987, a birthday gift of Barbie led to an extensive collection of dolls, toys, and pop culture memorabilia, inspiring him to write the book, From ABBA to Zoom: A Pop Culture Encyclopedia of the Late 20th Century.
-It was an appearance on the Discovery Channel’s Pop Nation TV show, in which David expertly talked about Barbie that made him a nationally renowned “Barbie Expert.”
-In March 2018, he began a project of photographing his entire Barbie collection, nearly 2,000 dolls captured in one-of-a-kind portraits.
-This six-year project is the genesis for Behold the Valley of the Dolls
+David Mansour’s fascination with Barbie is for a lifetime, which is a longtime as he shares the same birthyear as her boyfriend Ken.
+In 1987, a birthday gift of Barbie led to a wide collection of dolls and toys, inspiring him to write the book, From ABBA to Zoom: A Pop Culture Encyclopedia of the Late 20th Century.
+An appearance on the Discovery Channel’s Pop Nation TV show to share his knowledge on Barbie earned him national recognition as a “Barbie Expert.”
+In 2018, David began photographing his extensive Barbie collection in colorful one-of-a-kind portraits.
+This eight year photography and research project was the genesis for Behold the Valley of the Dolls.
+David resides in sunny San Diego, California with husband John Bode, a family of adorable pets, and his Barbie collection.

 "Sparkle, Barbie, Sparkle!"